Mouse Tower

 How long should I spend visiting?

-A visit to the Mouse Tower typically takes about one to two hours, allowing time for exploration and enjoying the surroundings.
+A visit to the Mouse Tower typically takes about one hour, allowing time to explore the site and its surroundings.

 Is photography allowed?